- Financial Aid Eligible

 - Finish both degrees sequentially in as few as 28 months

 - The MSHS in MDS is normally a 35 credit hour program.
 However, students take six graduate-level credits while completing the BSHS portion of the program and at the undergraduate credit hour rate

-- Prepare to sit for the ASCP Medical Laboratory Scientist (MLS) board certification exam
+- Prepare to sit for the ASCP Medical Laboratory Scientist (MLS) and ASCP Molecular Biology (MB) exam*